Michael-AUG/Michael-AUG.github.io/novs.markdown

 permalink: /novs/
 ---

+# Please note this page is out of date, following Ofcom's update to the Regulations.
+I'll update it in due course.

 Since first being licenced in 2012, I have operated under a number of NoVs.
 NoVs are 'Notices of Variation', allowing the operator to vary his callsign or the terms of his licence.
 For ease I have split NoVs into four main categories, but these are my designations only and not official.
 For more information, [please click here](https://rsgb.org/main/operating/licensing-novs-visitors/online-nov-application/) to visit the RSGB NoV page.

 Four categories of NoVs: